 After working with Carol, Meredith apprenticed with Peninsula Midwives in Port Townsend, WA and finished up her clinical training with Gentle Hands Midwifery in Bellingham, WA in early 2018.
 Meredith has attended many births in different settings; at home, birth center and at the hospital.
 While doing an apprenticeship model of training and spending time working with families from diverse backgrounds, Meredith graduated from Birthwise Midwifery School, doing their low-residency program.
 When not studying or attending births Meredith enjoys hiking, mushroom hunting, cooking delicious food and celebrating with her community.

 Meredith lives in Port Townsend, WA.
-She and her wonderful husband, Danny, welcomed their first child earth-side last year.
+She and her wonderful husband, Danny, are preparing to welcome their second child earth-side later this year.
 Meredith feels deeply honored to uphold the beauty and intimacy of birth and looks forward to providing family-centered, holistic, community-based care in Kitsap and Jefferson counties.

 Collaboration to best serve you

 "Morgan and Meredith work as such a great team during labor and birth, and I felt completely secure, safe, and supported."

 Some midwifery practices have one midwife, where others consist of multiple midwives in one practice.
 We offer holistic support to one another, which in turn supports our clients.
 For three years, we've been exploring what it means to be compassionate, attentive, evidence-informed midwives - together.

 You'll get to know both midwives throughout your pregnancy.
 Depending on where you live, you may have more visits scheduled with one midwife over another midwife.
 We share on-call time (since midwives are on-call 24/7, 365 days per year) responding to client phone calls and e-mails.
 Both midwives aim to attend all births together.